 The most active people twice as likely to “age successfully”

-Eight articles on PainSci cite Gopinath 2018: 1.
+Eight pages on PainSci cite Gopinath 2018: 1.
 Quite a Stretch 2.
 How to Treat Sciatic Nerve Pain 3.
 Complete Guide to Plantar Fasciitis 4.
 Shin Splints Treatment, The Complete Guide 5.
 Strength Training for Pain & Injury Rehab 6.
 Complete Guide to Frozen Shoulder 7.
 A Rational Guide to Fibromyalgia 8.
 Get in the Pool for Pain

 PainSci commentary on Gopinath 2018: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.